Ecosyste.ms: Awesome

 read-only fields and some default values.
 Further details can be found in

-`Introspection and Special Attributes of Fields `__
+`Introspection and Special Attributes of Fields `__Caveats

-The ultimate goal of development of this package is to support reasonable
+-------The ultimate goal of development of this package is to support reasonable

 new features of the Salesforce platform and of new Django versions,

-- **Large Objects** — Since the entire result set needs to be transferred
+but for now here are the potential pitfalls and unimplemented operations:- **Large Objects** — Since the entire result set needs to be transferred

 over HTTP, and since it's common to have extremely high column counts